spatialos/gdk-for-unity/docs/reference/glossary.md

 ## `spatial` command-line tool (CLI)

+<%(Callout type="warn" message="We recommend that you use the in-Editor tooling for interacting with the `spatial` CLI.
+Some commands may not work out of the box otherwise.")%>

 The `spatial` command-line tool provides a set of commands that you use to interact with a [SpatialOS project](#spatialos-project).
 Among other things, you use it to [deploy](#deploying) your game (using [`spatial local launch`](https://docs.improbable.io/reference/<%(Var key="worker_sdk_version")%>/shared/spatial-cli/spatial-local-launch) or [`spatial cloud launch`](https://docs.improbable.io/reference/<%(Var key="worker_sdk_version")%>/shared/spatial-cli/spatial-cloud-launch)).

 > Related: